Third Anglo-Burmese War: Background

-Following a succession crisis in Burma in 1878, the British Resident in Burma was withdrawn, ending official diplomatic relations between the countries.
+Following a succession crisis in Burma in 1878, the British Resident in Burma was forcibly withdrawn, on the orders of King Thibaw Min ending official diplomatic relations between the two countries.
 The British considered a new war in response but other continuing wars in Africa and Afghanistan led them to reject a war at that time.

 During the 1880s, the British became concerned about contacts between Burma and France.
 Wars in Indochina had brought the French to the borders of Burma.
 In May 1883, a high-level Burmese delegation left for Europe.
 Officially it was to gather industrial knowledge, but it soon made its way to Paris where it began negotiations with the French Foreign Minister Jules Ferry.
 Ferry eventually admitted to the British ambassador that the Burmese were attempting to negotiate a political alliance along with a purchase of military equipment.
 The British were troubled by the Burmese action and relations worsened between the two countries.

 During the discussions between the French and Burmese in Paris, a boundary dispute on the frontier of India and Burma broke out.
 In 1881, the British authorities in India appointed a commission to unilaterally mark out the border between the two countries.
 In the course of its work, the commission began demanding the Burmese authorities in villages determined by the British to be on their side of the line should withdraw.
 The Burmese objected continuously, but eventually backed down.

 Minhla, after its capture by the British, mid-November 1885, showing death and devastation.
 Photographer: Hooper, Willoughby Wallace (1837–1912).